"I was completely

 Scroll down to see more cultural attractions that Krogvold recommends, and read more about the extraordinary new Munch museum.

 Krogvold is known for his portraits of prominent artists and atmospheric landscapes in black and white.
 He has held international photography courses in over 20 countries.
 The photographer has held over 30 solo exhibitions and published a large number of books.
 In his photos, Krogvold experiments with human encounters with the world, what one sees, hears and thinks when the encounters occur, and connects it to our inner experiences of them.
 His use of motifs often consists of people, nature and monumental architecture, all depicted in solitary grandeur, presented in carefully planned compositions and with long exposures and based on the perfect light.
-In this way, the perfect motif of the present is created, based on, according to him, an inner creation that has existed as long as humans have existed on earth as a thinking individual.
+In this way, the perfect motif of the present is created, based on, according to him, an inner creation that has existed as long as humans have existed on earth as thinking individuals.

 Explore Krogvold's culture spots